povversas/AgibooChallenge/README.md

 # AgibooChallenge
-Assignment to proof I am worth place int AgiTeam
+Assignment to proof I am worth the place in the AgiTeam